PierinaTufillaro/WebScraping/README.md

    - **POST /title** Returns the title of the webpage.
 If an exception occurs, you will be informed.

 ### Keywords
-   - **POST /keywords** Returns some statics about the keywords of the webpage.
+   - **POST /keywords** Returns some statistics about the keywords of the webpage.
    It includes:
       How many keywords has the title.
       Which of the keywords are unique.